betterscientificsoftware/bssw.io/ContentStyleGuide.md

     - Personal productivity and sustainability
     - Online learning

+#### Tags
-#### Tags: Optional additional keywords for searches
-*This needs to be described better.
+Tags are optional additional keywords for searches *This needs to be described better.
 Its not clear to me how we are using this*
 - We currently do not use them for on front-end website.

+#### Level
-#### Level: Specify level of detail and depth of content
+We specify level of detail and depth of content.
 *This needs to be described better.
 Its not clear to me how we are using this*
 - **Level 0**:  BSSw WhatIs document
 - **Level 1**:  BSSw HowTo document (or equivalent level of detail)
 - **Level 2**:  More detailed content, beginner or intermediate levels
 - **Level 3**:  Advanced content

+#### Prerequisites
-#### Prerequisites: Specify files for any assumed knowledge on the BSSw site (usually Level 0 and Level1 BSSw docs)
-*This needs to be described better.
+Used to specify files for any assumed knowledge on the BSSw site (usually Level 0 and Level1 BSSw docs)/ *This needs to be described better.
 Its not clear to me how we are using this*
 - Most prerequisites are specified automatically according to Topics.
 In this case, use:
    - Prerequisites: default
 - Specify additional prerequisites only for information not already covered by Topics.
    - Prerequisites: filename1.md, filename2.md, etc.

+#### Aggregate
-#### Aggregate: Optional info for aggregating content to define a more complex resource
+This is optional info for aggregating content to define a more complex resource.
 *This needs to be described better.
 Its not clear to me how we are using this*
  - Aggregate: none
    - Note an aggregate resource